KittyGiraudel/SJSJ/README.md

 Angular’s data binding and dependency injection eliminate much of the code developers would otherwise have to write.
 And it all happens within the browser, making it an ideal partner with any server technology.

+## Angular2

+[Angular2](https://github.com/angular/angular/tree/master/modules/angular2) is the successor to AngularJS.
+It is basically a reaction to new language features, and making a framework that will neatly fit into the future web.
+Some examples of the large differences include replacing bespoke-module code Javascript module syntax, improving speed by using observables rather than dirty-checking, and introducing a web-component friendly templating syntax.
+It was also an oppourtunity to reduce the API, and as such the many explicit module types from AngularJS have been replaced with a single everything-is-a-controller component that is _decorated_ with extra functionality_.
+Services, models and whatever else are regular Javascript objects (classes, functions, object literals etc).

 ## Babel

 [Babel](https://babeljs.io/) (formerly *6to5*) is essentially an [ECMAScript](#ecmascript-es) 6 and beyond transpiler.
 It means that it is a program that translates future’s JavaScript into today’s widely understood (by browsers) JavaScript.
 The idea behind such a tool is to allow developers to write their code using ECMAScript new features while still making it work in current browsers (and past) browsers.